Active Travel Corridors

 What does an ATC Look Like?

 Below is an example of two Dead End streets (NW 7th St. and NW 8th St.).
 Both streets stop vehicular travel to Linn-Benton Community College but both streets also have corridors at the end of the street which allow continuous access for people to connect to the college through walking or riding.
-These particular corridors happen to have a 5’ wide, concrete base but ATCs may be made of other materials as well, such as wood chips, gravel, etc. as well and vary in width.
+These particular corridors happen to have a 5’ wide concrete walkway, but ATCs may vary in width and/or be made of other materials, such as wood chips, gravel, etc.

 Different Types of ATCs